rolandyuwy/tp/docs/DeveloperGuide.md

 **MSS**

-1. User gives the list command.
+1. User requests to list all food items.
-2. System reads the input and lists all food items in the system.
+2. SimplyKitchen displays all food items in the food inventory.
 	Use case ends.

 *{More to be added}*